SONYA JAQUEZ LEWIS

 Thank You for your support,

-My first bill as your representative will be to call for an immediate “TIME OUT” on new drilling.
+- Halting new drilling.
 With four people dead and countless unreported explosions, fires, accidents, spills, and gas and oil leaks, the industry has proven they are not drilling safely.
-We need immediate action to protect our community.

-My second bill will be to increase the severance tax.
+- Increasing severance taxes.
 Colorado’s severance tax is one of the lowest in the nation.
 We need oil and gas companies to pay their fair share to our community instead of giving them unnecessary tax breaks.

 - Codifying the Martinez ruling and reforming the Colorado Oil and Gas Conservation Commission, which has never denied a permit.